akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 ### Configuring the Raspberry Pi

-Now plug the SD-Card into your Raspberry Pi, connect USB-Keyboard and Ethernet cable as well as Monitor (via HDMI) and your power-cable (micro USB).
-You need to login.
+Now slot in the SD card into your Raspberry Pi 2, connect a USB-Keyboard and Ethernet cable as well as a monitor and finally your micro usb power supply.
+Your Raspberry Pi 2 will turn on and boot from the SD card.
+Now login.

 Default login information is:
 ```
 User: pi
 Password: raspberry